What if you don’t believe in the Bible, especially its version of eternal life or death?

-Other theologies consider life after death as ongoing life uninterrupted for the soul on its own.
+Other theologies consider life after death as life uninterrupted for the soul without a body.
 There are a variety of conceptualizations of immortality by imaginative writers both fictional and religious, so let’s make sure we’re all on the same page.
 It is not as simple as you might think.

 Modern day science allows us to understand how the person, i.e. an immaterial soul, once formed as a discrete configuration of bioelectrical patterns, continues to exist, at a minimum, as potential energy in an inactive but not unaware state of existence even after the loss of the body.